-SI.
-No. Particulars Amount (₹) (i) Two percent of average net profits of the Company as per section 135(5) Nil (ii) Total amount spent for the financial year 54,85,000 (iii) Excess amount spent for the financial year (ii) - (i) 54,85,000 Note: Since there no liability for making spendings towards CSR for FY 2021-22 hence our excess spendings will be the Total Amount spent for the financial year (iv) Surplus arising out of CSR project and programmes or activities of the previous financial years, if any Nil (v) Amount available for set off in succeeding financial year.
-[Refer table below] 44,24,211/-
+Particulars Amount (₹) wo percent of average net profits of the Company as per section 135(5) Nil otal amount spent for the financial year 54,85,000 xcess amount spent for the financial year (ii) - (i) 54,85,000 lote: Since there no liability for making spendings towards CSR for FY 2021-22 hence our excess spendings ill be the Total Amount spent for the financial year urplus arising out of CSR project and programmes or activities of the previous financial years, if any Nil mount available for set off in succeeding financial year.
+[Refer table below] 44,24,211/- \ \ \ \ \ \ \ wo percent of average net profits of the Company as per section 135(5) otal amount spent for the financial year kcess amount spent for the financial year (ii) - (i) ote: Since there no liability for making spendings towards CSR for FY 2021-22 hence our excess spendings ill be the Total Amount spent for the financial year urplus arising out of CSR project and programmes or activities of the previous financial years, if any

-^{ (}The average net profits of the last three financial years u/s 135(5) of the Companies Act, 2013 is a loss figure of ₹ 17,10,48,102/-.
-Therefore, writing Nil)
+\ [The average net profits of the last three financial years u/s 135[5] of the Companies Act, 2013 is a loss figure of ₹ 17,10,48,102/-.
+Therefore, writing Nil]

-^{}Calculation of amount available for set of in succeeding financial year
+\\Calculation of amount available for set of in succeeding financial year